rjdbcm/rjdbcm/README.md

 # Hi There!
 Thanks for stopping by.
-Here are a couple the projects I'm currently working on.
+Here are my favorite programming languages and a couple of the projects I'm currently working on.
 <p>

 <a href="https://github.com/anuraghazra/github-readme-stats">